Inverting Self-Organizing Maps: A Unified Activation-Based Framework: The MUSIC framework

-Building on the geometric constraints identified in the previous section, we now seek a principled way to steer the activation state of a SOM while preserving the consistency of its distance representation in $\mathbb{R}^D$.
-In essence, we aim to translate discrete activation manipulations into continuous, geometry-preserving trajectories in input space, ensuring that every controlled variation remains consistent with the underlying Euclidean embedding.
-A single–cell perturbation can be analytically described by balancing parallel and orthogonal components of the input displacement.
-Still, this approach rapidly becomes intractable when multiple prototypes are involved or when one wishes to define continuous, smooth trajectories through the activation manifold \citep{kiviluoto1996topology}.
+Building on the geometric constraints of the previous section, we now seek a principled way to steer the SOM activation state while preserving the consistency of its distance representation.
+A single-cell perturbation (Section~\ref{sec:PerturbingSOM}) can be analytically described, but extending this to multiple prototypes or continuous trajectories requires a unified formulation \citep{kiviluoto1996topology}.

-To address these limitations, we introduce the \emph{Manifold–Aware Unified SOM Inversion and Control} (MUSIC) framework—a compact formulation in which all activation-based perturbations of a SOM are expressed as regularized inverse problems.
-Given a desired change in one or more prototype activations, MUSIC computes the \emph{minimal, geometrically consistent} perturbation of the input vector required to realize this change while remaining aligned with the SOM’s piecewise-linear manifold structure.
-The term \emph{Manifold–Aware} highlights that the method respects the Voronoi-cell geometry and topological neighbourhoods encoded by the SOM; \emph{Unified} reflects that single-prototype, multi-prototype, and cluster-based transformations all arise from a single quadratic energy; and \emph{SOM Inversion and Control} underscores that the framework inverts activation constraints and uses them as control signals to induce directed, interpretable flows in input space.

-At its core, each feasible perturbation $\Delta z$ is obtained as the solution to a Tikhonov–regularized optimization problem \citep{willoughby1979solutions} balancing three complementary objectives: (i) the preservation of non–target activations, (ii) attraction toward the desired activation changes, and (iii) a regularization term that enforces smoothness and numerical stability.
-The resulting update rule admits a closed–form analytical solution, interpretable both geometrically—as a projection in input space weighted by the activation Jacobians—and probabilistically—as the maximum–a–posteriori estimate of a Gaussian Bayesian model \citep{doi:10.1137/1021044, engl1996regularization, hansen1998rank} (see Supplementary Section~ \ref{supp:S4} for the full probabilistic derivation).
+We introduce the \emph{Manifold-Aware Unified SOM Inversion and Control} (MUSIC) framework, in which all activation-based perturbations are expressed as Tikhonov-regularized inverse problems.
+Given a desired change in one or more prototype activations, MUSIC computes the minimal, geometrically consistent perturbation of the input vector, balancing three objectives: (i)~preservation of non-target activations, (ii)~attraction toward the desired activation changes, and (iii)~regularization for smoothness and numerical stability.
+The resulting update admits a closed-form solution, interpretable both as a weighted projection in input space and as the MAP estimate of a Gaussian model (Appendix~\ref{supp:S4}).

-Through this unified energy formulation, MUSIC bridges discrete geometric perturbations and continuous latent–space dynamics, enabling a robust and interpretable exploration of the manifold encoded by the SOM.